 As you will most likely land here in Jakarta, plan to spend at least one or two nights exploring this capital city of Indonesia.
 It is the epitome of a mega city in Asia and well worth the hustle and bustle to get a feel.
 This city has many hidden treasures and is well-known as a shopping haven.
 It is also famous for its nightlife.

 Day 4 to 7- Yogyakarta

 Jump on the train and ride Indonesia’s only extensive train network from Jakarta to Yogyakarta.
 This city is also one of my favorite spots in Java, and if anyone ever asks me where is one place to see in Java, this would be it.
 Here you will have access to the largest ancient Buddhist temple Borobudur and the ancient Hindu temple Prambanan.
-Besides, the food here is amazing; there are also castles and parks to check out.
+Besides, the food here is amazing; castles and parks are also available.

 Day 8 to 10 – Mount Bromo

 After that, move on to Mount Bromo in Eastern Java, one of the must-visit places in Java.
 You will hike for a sunrise view over the famous Bromo volcanic crater.
 After that, get down, have some breakfast, and then trek onward to the mouth of the crater.
 There is also a Hindu temple to visit on the way there.
 From here, head to Banyuwangi to catch a bus to Bali.

 Day 11 to 21 – Bali, Lombok, and Gili Islands

 Spend up to 10 days here to explore Bali’s must-visit places.
 Here you can relax at some of the best beaches of Bali, eat the best foods, catch the famous Kecak Dance performance, visit some of the best temples in Bali, and also do any of the top activities in Bali.